 If the IR35 rules do apply (they are ‘deemed’ an employee) the PSC must deduct the appropriate tax and NIC from any payments received from the client for the Contractors services.

 The British Dental Association believe that the 2021 “IR35 rules pose little risk as regard associate dentists” if they are contracted on a standard BDA contract, although there may be IR35 risks for dental hygienists.

 Why use an agency?

-Up until the 1980’s the most common way of operating as a Contractor was as a sole trader.
-However, in the late 1980’s HMRC bought in a rule that made Recruitment Agencies liable for unpaid tax if they engaged self-employed workers and paid them gross.
+Some time ago, the most common way of operating as a Contractor was as a sole trader.
+However, the Income Tax (Earnings and Pensions) Act 2003 bought in a rule that made Recruitment Agencies liable for unpaid tax if they engaged self-employed workers and paid them gross.
 This stopped Recruitment Agencies using the sole traders, so Contractors were forced to get paid through the Agency’s PAYE system (net of tax and NICs) or set themselves up as their own Limited Company.

 Recruitment Agencies are governed by the Conduct of Employment Agencies and Employment Business Regulations 2003.

 Recruitment agencies can be a great way to secure work.
 However, a ‘bad’ agency may give you problems and you need to carefully identify what your employment status will be.